-Most hammock bug nets require you to run a ridgeline through the net and then either tie or cinch the net.
-Cinching tends to be easier with less risk of the ties loosening, but it can be difficult for larger hammock bug nets.
+Most hammock bug nets require you to run a ridgeline through the netting and then either tie or cinch the net.
+Cinching tends to be easier, with less risk of the ties loosening, but it can be difficult for larger hammock bug nets.

 Entry & Exit

-Another element of ease regarding hammock bug nets is how easy it is for you to get in or out of them.
-This generally comes down to the placement and arrangement of the zipper, assuming the model comes with one.
-A hammock insect net without a zipper will be much more challenging to get into or out of, but even a zipper can be tricky depending on how it is positioned.
+Another important element regarding hammock bug nets is how easy it is for you to get in or out of them.
+This generally comes down to the placement and arrangement of the zipper for easy access, assuming of course that the model comes with one.
+A hammock bug net without a zipper will be much more challenging to get into or out of, but even a zipper can be tricky depending on how it is positioned.

 Weight & Packed Size

-These qualities matter more if you plan to take the bug net backpacking and less if you just drive up to the campsite.
-For backpackers, the weight is almost always a critical consideration with anything weighing less than 1 pound is a good pick.
+These qualities matter more if you plan to take your hammock bug net backpacking, and less if you just drive up to the campsite.
+For backpackers going hammock camping the weight is a critical consideration, with anything weighing less than 1 pound an ideal pick.

-In terms of packed size, the important can depend on the design of the carry sack with some larger packed bug nets, including carabiners, to make carrying them more manageable.
-That said, any packed bug net with measurements around 6” is a solid choice.
+In terms of packed size, the importance of this can depend on the design of the carry sack.
+Some larger packed hammock bug nets have carry bags specifically designed for reducing the carrying size, including packing carabiners, to make them more manageable.
+That said, any packed mosquito netting with measurements around 6” is a solid choice.

 This factor depends on the size of the hammock you use and the amount of interior space you want.
-The unfolded size is another quality that does not seem to be tied to price, with there being many larger budget-friendly hammock insect nets.
+The unfolded size is another quality that does not seem to be tied to price, with there being many larger budget-friendly bug nets for hammocks.

-Another thing to consider is that narrow bug nets may not sit off of your skin, in which case bug bites may still happen through the netting.
-While not necessarily as important, some people might want to make sure that the bug net provides plenty of headroom too.
+Another thing to consider is that narrow bug nets may sit directly on your skin, in which case biting insects may still be able to bite you through the netting.
+While not necessarily as important, some people might want to make sure that their hammock bug net provides plenty of headroom too.

-While this is not common, some high-end bug nets include places to store your gear at night.
-While you likely keep most of your gear packed up, it is always nice to have a spot to place certain items that you would otherwise want to take into the bug net with you.
+While this is not common, some high-end hammock bug nets may include places to store your gear at night.
+While you likely keep most of your gear packed up, it is always nice to have a spot to place certain items that you would otherwise want to take into your camping hammock with mosquito net.
 Plus there is nothing worse than waking up, and finding bugs crawling all over your boots and pack.

-Of course, the stuff sack is not meant to hold your gear, but it can serve in that capacity if you need it to and is one of the main reasons that the Kammok Dragonfly hammock mosquito net packs down smaller than most to only 7 ½” x 4 ½”.
-Keeping in mind that the packed size allows this bug net to travel a bit easier, Dragonfly went ahead and made sure that the weight of 9.8 oz fits perfectly for a backpacker’s needs.
+Of course, the stuff sack is not intended to hold your gear, but it can serve in that capacity if need be and is the main reason that the Kammok Dragonfly packs down smaller than most to only 7 ½” x 4 ½”.
+Keeping in mind that the packed size allows for easier travel, Dragonfly went ahead and ensured this model’s weight followed suit and at 9.8 oz fits perfectly into a backpacker’s needs.

-That said, as a more specialized company, Dragonfly cannot afford to sell their products at a low price, so this may not be the best option if you need a budget-friendly product.
-On top of that, the Kammok Dragonfly bug net’s mesh is not nearly as durable as some of the other entries, which further calls into question its value.
+That said, as a more specialized company Dragonfly cannot afford to sell their products at a low price, so this may not be the best option if you need a budget-friendly product.
+On top of that, the Kammok Dragonfly mesh is not nearly as durable as some of the other entries, which may call into question its value for money.

-Thankfully, the inclusion of 2-way YKK zippers means you do not have to worry about struggling to get out of your bug net in the middle of the night.
-The knotless cord design also makes setting up the Kammok Dragonfly bug net easier than others without the worry of lines loosening as you sleep.
+The inclusion of 2-way YKK zippers means you do not have to worry about struggling to get out of your hammock with mosquito net in the middle of the night.
+The knotless cord design also makes the Kammok Dragonfly easy to set up without the worry of lines loosening as you sleep.

 - Keeps the bugs at bay